A beginner’s guide to the Trans-Siberian (Updated July 2023)

 Train classes

-• The first class : a two beds compartment.
+• The first class : a 2 beds compartment.
 If you choose Russia over the Maldives for your honeymoon, you might want to book that one for more privacy.

 • The second class (kupe in russian) : a 4 bed compartment.
 You could be alone in it but also share it with three strangers that don’t know each other either.